Naseem Hamed vs. Manuel Calvo: The fight

 Coming off a 13-month hiatus, Hamed looked sluggish and disinterested throughout the fight, abandoning his usual aggressiveness for a slow, tactical approach.
 Though Hamed clearly outboxed Calvo, many of the 10,000 fans who attended the fight booed throughout.
 The fight went the full 12 rounds, with Hamed winning by lopsided scores on all three of the judges' scorecards.
 Two judges had Hamed winning 119–109, each giving Calvo only a single round, while the third had Hamed winning with a score of 120–110.

+Aftermath

 Hamed blamed his lackluster performance on a hand injury he sustained in the second round.

+In a post-fight interview with Ian Darke, Hamed assured a quick return to the ring, which ultimately never happened.
+For years, Hamed would not confirm whether he had retired or not and there were talks of several fights in the UK and in the US, including a potential fight with Michael Brodie.

+In an interview for BBC Radio Sportsweek in 2009, Hamed said that his retirement was largely due to chronic problems with his hands, including multiple fractures as well as surgery.